2023 Bertha

 Host Organization: Boulder Food Rescue

 Lindsey Loberg is the co-director of Boulder Food Rescue, a Colorado, U.S.-based, grassroots food distributor working towards a more just and less wasteful food system.
-Lindsey works to dismantle hunger and oppressive power structures, particularly those influencing the non-profit food sector.
+Lindsey works to dismantle oppressive power structures, particularly those influencing the non-profit food sector.
 Their early involvement with activism and organizing came as a teacher and union worker during the Wisconsin Uprising and Occupy Movement.
 They held 25 jobs before turning 25, some in food, all in low-wage work, perpetuating hunger.

 Bruno Martins Morais